elastio/contrib/vpc-reachability-analyzer/README.md

 wget -q -O elastio-vpc-test.sh https://raw.githubusercontent.com/elastio/contrib/master/vpc-reachability-analyzer/elastio-vpc-test.sh
 chmod +x elastio-vpc-test.sh
 ./elastio-vpc-test.sh
 ```

+> NOTE: if you have an SCP or other policy mechanism that requires EC2 instances be created with certain tags,
+> use the `--instance-tags` argument to the `elastio-vpc-test.sh` script to specify the tags.
+Here's an example of how
+> you can modify the last line in the script above to set tags:
+>
+> ```
+> ./elastio-vpc-test.sh --instance-tags Key=my-custom-tag,Value=foo,Key=my-other-custom-tag,Value=bar
+> ```

 The script will output some instructions, and then a list of VPCs available to test, for example: